- Home /

 March 26, 2021

 Fiber artist Judith Scott wrapped keys, bicycle wheels, and a shopping cart with yarn, twine, and strips of fabric to make sculptures unlike any the world had seen before.
 Isolated as a result of being institutionalized for most of her life due to Down syndrome and deafness, Scott began creating art at age forty-three, after being introduced to the Center Creative Growth in Berkeley California.
 Our student teacher, Megan Smock, introduced first and second-grade students to Scott’s work as part of a unit called “Art Can Heal Us.”
-The students created small sculptures with cardboard and wire and explored the wrapping process using heavily textured yarns.
+The students created small sculptures with cardboard and wire and explored the wrapping process using heavily textured yarns.-

-We just started our third trimester art electives.
+March 12, 2021We just started our third trimester art electives.
 Animation!

 Students learned about contemporary commercial animator Yukai Du and completed three animation exercises, inspired by her work, using JS Paint.
 They posted their finished work on a Padlet.
 Next week they will combine the three techniques they learned to make their own animated shorts.